Sony Computer Entertainment, Inc. v. Connectix Corp.: The court's decision

 Each of the four components of fair use were considered by the court individually.
 The components are the nature of the copyrighted work, the amount and substantiality of the portion used, the purpose and character of the use and the effect of the use on the potential market.

 1. Nature of the copyrighted work

-While the Ninth District Court did acknowledge that software code does deserve copyright protection, the court, following the precedent of Sega vs. Accolade, deemed that the PlayStation firmware fell under a lowered degree of copyright protection because it contained unprotected parts (functional elements) that could not be examined without copying.
+While the Ninth District Court did acknowledge that software code does deserve copyright protection, the court, following the precedent of Sega v.
+Accolade, deemed that the PlayStation firmware fell under a lowered degree of copyright protection because it contained unprotected parts (functional elements) that could not be examined without copying.
 The court also rejected the semantic distinction between "studying" and "use" made by the district court, finding it to be artificial.
 The court case states, "[T]hey disassembled Sony's code not just to study the concepts.
 They actually used that code in the development of [their] product."